 Turn Initiation: Very quick edge to edge for this waist width but the taper of 23mm down to a normal size tail seems to make it turn quickly for even my boots and even quicker for Grant’s 11’s.

 Turning Experience: You had to slow it down and keep more weight on your back foot than most boards with this much taper.
 With the Stingray and Mantaray, you can put some good weight on your back foot and just jam down the hill but with this, all my turns felt tentative unless I was in powder.

 Carving: Same thing as the turning experience.
 The Gentemstick XY seemed like it wanted to wash out no matter how strongly you weighted the back foot and I couldn’t really get a strong carve out of it.
 Maybe it was the edge hold so not 100% sure if this isn’t a strong carver or if it was just specific to the demo model we tried.

 Skidded Turns: Pretty easy to skid turns for directional hybrid camber and usually it is a little more locked in/catchy.
 Still, it feels like it wants an advanced to expert rider on it.

 Speed: Not a bomber but capable of pretty fast speed on bigger mountains.

 Uneven Terrain: It was a little bucky underfoot but you can ride uneven snow pretty well.

 Powder: We had a little powder and this is where the Yoder Gentemstick XY really came to life.
 The deeper the snow, the better it rode which is super weird because the Ray models in Gentemsticks line really shined on groomers as well as powder.
-With a 21.25″ stance width you can get 8.75″ back on board which is pretty far.
+With a 21.25″ stance width you can get 4.375″ back from center board which is pretty far.
 That, combined with the massive amount of taper, the big volume nose, and the rocker after the front binding there is a lot of very competent directional float going on.